Stock-Loan/sole-backend/README.md

 The API listens on http://localhost:8000 with a health check at `/api/v1/health`.

 ## Configuration
-Environment defaults live in `.env.example` (the setup script copies to `.env` and fills any missing values):
+Environment defaults live in `.env.example` (the dev script copies to `.env` and fills any missing values):
 - `TENANCY_MODE` (`single`|`multi`)
 - `DATABASE_URL` (async driver; for docker-compose use `...@db:5432/sole`)
 - `REDIS_URL`